gazialankus/pop_snack_stateless_bug/README.md

 If you don't focus the TextField, this won't happen.

 Using `Builder` instead of `GlobalKey` to get to the `Scaffold` did not help.

+## The Fix

+Turns out the problem was storing the `GlobalKey` inside a `StatelessWidget`.
+The StatelessWidget gets recreated and we get a new GlobalKey instance.
+Later we try to use the old instance to access the snack bar, which fails.

+Flutter does not enforce not having any fields in `StatelessWidget`s.
+You have to enforce it yourself, otherwise you create weird bugs like this.

+I just checked and there is no linter rule for this.
+I wish linter could warn if we use a GlobalKey field in a StatelessWidget.